FAQs

 • Girls competitions are played on Friday nights.

-Boys Modified and Open Rules games are held on Sundays.
+Boys Modified and Open Rules games are generally held on Sundays.

-Auskick takes place every Sunday at 11:20am at Kingsbridge Park.
+Auskick takes place every Sunday at 8:30am at Halesworth Oval.

 Modified and Open Rules games are scheduled at various times on Sundays — please consult your Team Manager for exact fixtures.